 And, much like other solutions, iZooto does offer the option to migrate to their service.

-All in all – I’d say this is a rather diverse list of solutions you can try.
-We’ve looked at everything from developer-based services, to open-source alternatives, and publisher-based tools.
+Overall, I'd say this is a rather diverse list of solutions you can try.
+We've looked at everything from developer-based services, to open-source alternatives, and publisher-based tools.